rbisewski/ruby_simple_message_board/README.md

 # Running

-0) Install ruby and rails, if they are not yet installed
+0) You may need one or more of the following, if they are not installed

+* ruby, rails, gcc, nodejs, make, sqlite, sqlite-devel, zlib-devel
+* redhat-rpm-config (only relevant to Fedora)

 1) Clone the repo using git